erikemueller/final-project-Mueller-Chandra/README.md

-## Something extra
+## Something extra (& fun!)
-I had another assignment that I used the STARTfinal.csv file that was generated for this project.
-The project created an interactive map that is hosted [here](https://erikemueller.shinyapps.io/hw10/).
+Erik had another assignment that he used the STARTfinal.csv file that was generated for this project.
+The project created an interactive map that is hosted [here](https://erikemueller.shinyapps.io/hw10/) using R code.
+It is somewhat glitchy.